arschles/www/content/blog/gc-cfp-2020.md

 Yes, absolutely!

-Please just make sure that all of your submissions are appropriate for GopherCon (see "Advice for Authors" on the [CFP page](https://www.papercall.io/gophercon-2020)).
+Please just make sure that all of your submissions are appropriate for GopherCon.
+See "Advice for Authors" on the [CFP page](https://www.papercall.io/gophercon-2020) for a guideline on what makes a proposal appropriate.

-Papercall has a feature that lets you re-submit a talk from another conference to GopherCon, but we rarely select those talks, so please don't do use that feature.
+Papercall has a feature that lets you re-submit a talk from another conference to GopherCon, but we rarely select those talks.
+Instead of using that, please take a few extra minutes to tailor what you have to GopherCon, and then submit the new writing.

 ## What's the difference between a tutorial session and a keynote session?